Ted Cruz and Marco Rubio came of age as rivals vying to take the conservative movement into a new generation

 “The war that we are fighting now against radical Islamist jihadists is one that we must win.
 Our very existence is dependent upon that,” said retired neurosurgeon Ben Carson.

 If anything the picture was even darker in the undercard debate as former Pennsylvania Sen. Rick Santorum warned: “We have entered World War III.
 World War III has begun.”

-didn't mince words either.
-"We're at war, folks," he said.
-"They're not trying to steal your car.
-They're trying to kill us all."
+Sen. Lindsey Graham didn’t mince words either.
+“We’re at war, folks,” he said.
+“They’re not trying to steal your car.
+They’re trying to kill us all.”

 Referring to ISIS martyrs, Graham said: “They’re ready to die.
 Bring on the virgins.”